Federal Shipbuilding and Drydock Company: 1940 to closure

+Current use

+Portions of the Federal yard have been converted into warehouses and mixed-use business parks by property developers including River Terminal Development Corp. and the Hugo Neu Corporation.
+In November 2013, Federal's Building 77 completed its renovation and reopened as the USS Juneau Memorial Center, which now houses Hudson County's Office of Emergency Management.
+During the COVID-19 pandemic, the Juneau Center became a county-operated vaccination mega-site.

 Ships built at Kearny

 Military ships

 The Federal Shipbuilding and Drydock Company built eleven classes of ships for the U.S. military.
 Of the 387 ships of those classes constructed nationally, 108 came from Kearny.
 Of the 415 World War II–era destroyers of all classes produced nationally, 69 came from Kearny.